"Zero Trust Networking" definition

 Tailscale is available as a native client app for your users’ devices running Windows, macOS, iOS, Android, and Linux.

-Tailscale supports a hybrid configuration of Zero Trust and subnet routes, making it easily to migrate huge networks cautiously and incrementally.
+Tailscale supports a hybrid configuration of Zero Trust and subnet routes, making it easier to migrate huge networks cautiously and incrementally.

 You can read more in How Tailscale Works.